geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t09_inference.md

 ### Network.transform

 We then use the network object to call the `transform` method that runs the network graph ("x_out" to "y_pred").
 Much like with `pipeline.transform`, it will return it's Op outputs, though this time in the form of a dictionary of Tensors.
 The data type of the returned values depends on the backend of the network.
 It is `tf.Tensor` when using the TensorFlow backend and `torch.Tensor` with PyTorch.
-Please check out [tutorial 6](./tutorials/r1.0/beginner/t06_network) for more details about `Network` backends).
+Please check out [Tutorial 6](./tutorials/r1.0/beginner/t06_network) for more details about `Network` backends).

 <img src="assets/branches/r1.0/tutorial/../resources/t09_infer_mode3.PNG" alt="drawing" width="700"/>